swetoast/automation/weather/readme.md

 - **Frost Risk**: If there's a risk of frost, the message includes a warning.
 - **Aurora Chance**: If there's a chance of seeing the aurora, the message includes the probability.
 - **Air Quality**: The message includes the PM2.5 air quality status.
+- **Pollen Data**: The message includes the pollen data for Alder, Birch, Grasses, Mugwort, Olive Tree, and Ragweed.